 - enjoy hazardous hobbies like motorcycle riding, deep water scuba diving (hang gliding and rock climbing are typically excluded from policies)

 - want an accidental death and dismemberment benefit on your life insurance policy – we have found that, in most cases, the stand-alone accident insurance plan cost less and offered more benefits than an accidental death and dismemberment rider on the life insurance policy

 - You drive long distances for work: tractor-trailer driver, a consultant, etc.

 - You want to offset the high out-of-pocket costs associated with your underlying health insurance plan

 The last bullet point is the most common.
-Many individuals and families are facing higher premiums with their underlying health insurance.
+Many individuals and families are facing higher premiums and out-of-pocket expenses with their underlying health insurance.
 One way to offset that is to increase the deductible and therefore lower the premium.
 The accident insurance can then be purchased to fill the gap and pay for any deductible or out-of-pocket costs.
 In this case, we feel accident insurance is worth the money.

 Who Should Not Purchase Accident Insurance?

 Accidents can occur anywhere and anytime.
 That’s why we believe everyone should have some level of accident coverage; however, if you have enough money saved to cover your deductibles and maximum out-of-pocket costs on your primary health insurance plan, then you probably don’t need accident insurance (even though it is cheap).